MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 - Run a command prompt session as administrator.

-- Navigate to the folder in which you have extracted Sysinternals.
+- Navigate to the folder in which you've extracted Sysinternals.

 - Run the following command: